matthijsberg/unipi-mqtt/README.md

    }
 ```

-#### Handle Local Light Dimmer (Analog output 0-10 volt)
+#### Handle Local Light Dimmer (Analog output 0-10 volt).
 Example unipi_mqtt_config.json of a handle local switch with dimmer (analog output 0-10 volt is used to dimm led source).
+I user 0-10 volt (not 1-10!) led dimmers.
+Works flawlessly.
+Note that the Level in unipi = 0-10 and in HA 0-255 for 0-100%.

+unipi_mqtt_config.json:

 ```{
       "circuit":"3_02",